 Although many high-end models come with these hidden top controls, that doesn't mean front controls are only found on budget models.
-There are many front control dishwashers that look sleek thanks to smooth-touch controls and a minimalist design, such as the Maytag MDB4949SHZ.
+There are many front control dishwashers that look sleek, thanks to smooth-touch controls and a minimalist design, such as the Maytag MDB4949SKZ.
 By using a smooth touch panel against the stainless steel rather than plastic push-button controls, this Maytag model offers the elegance of integrated controls with the convenience of front controls.
 Read our Maytag dishwasher reviews for more info.

 And it's not just the expensive dishwashers that offer integrated controls, either!
 Models with fully integrated top controls start at around $529 MSRP, such as the Frigidaire FFID2426TS in stainless steel, so you don't have to break the bank if you want a seamless look for less.
 This model offers basic cycles and a plastic interior tub, plus noisier 54 decibel operation - so there are tradeoffs to a dishwasher at this price.
-Of course, holiday sales and package deals can drop these prices by 20% or more - during one major sale in 2019, this Frigidaire model was under $350!
+Of course, holiday sales and package deals can drop appliance prices by 20% or more - making a range of dishwashers more affordable.